Access and Use Information

 Alumni have borrowing privileges.
 A Vanderbilt alumni ID card is presented for the purpose of borrowing materials.
 An alumni ID card is available at Vanderbilt Card Services.
 Alumni with VUNetIDs do not have full access to all licensed electronic resources.
 Some electronic resources are available to alumni, and see the list of databases for alumni for details.

 Library access cards are available to faculty of other institutions of higher education on request.
-Access-only cards are authorized in the Dean’s Administrative Group office, 611 Central Library (615-322-3478).
+Access-only cards are authorized in the library administration office, 611 Central Library (615-322-3478).
 After authorization, visiting faculty will be issued an access-only card at the Card Services office.
 Borrowing privileges are not included in this program.

 Students and faculty may show an active Fisk identification card at any library service desk in order to borrow materials from Vanderbilt Libraries.
 Fisk students and faculty should consult with their home library for details.